-Puppies explore their world by mouthing, tasting, and chewing and as a result, swallowed objects get them into trouble.
-Puppies may gulp some things accidentally when a piece of a toy breaks off.
-Other dangerous objects prove too tempting--used tampons, and even grease-smeared foil proves irresistible to puppies who troll the wastebaskets for scraps.
-Foreign body obstruction in puppies can be a medical emergency that costs you money and could cost your puppy his life.
+Puppies explore their world by mouthing, tasting, and chewing and as a result, they swallow foreign objects that can potentially make them sick.
+Puppies may gulp some things accidentally when a piece of a toy breaks off or something falls onto the ground without the owner's knowledge.
+Other dangerous objects prove too tempting—used tampons, and even grease-smeared foil proves irresistible to puppies who troll the wastebaskets for scraps.
+Foreign body obstruction in puppies can be a medical emergency that can cost you money and your puppy's life if not immediate attention is received.

-Veterinary Pet Insurance claims adjusters ranked the top ten most common items surgically removed from pets’ gastrointestinal tracts.
-The most common item is socks, followed by underwear, pantyhose, rocks, balls, chew toys, corncobs, bones, hair ties/ribbons, and sticks.
+Veterinary pet insurance claims adjusters ranked the top 10 most common items surgically removed from pets’ gastrointestinal tracts.
+The most common item is socks, followed by underwear, pantyhose, rocks, balls, chew toys, corn cobs, bones, hair ties/ribbons, and sticks.
 Most items tend to be owner-scented objects, but the list doesn’t stop there.

 Whole toys or parts of toys, jewelry, coins, pins, erasers, and paper clips are often swallowed.
 String, thread (with or without the needle), fishing hooks and lines, Christmas tree tinsel, and yarn are extremely dangerous.
 String from turkey roasts is particularly appealing so watch out for those holiday food hazards.
 And for puppies able to crunch up the object, pieces of wood or bone prove hazardous.
 Even too much of a rawhide chew can stop up his innards.
 Puppies may even eat rocks.

 Never pull on the visible end of the string—either out the mouth or hanging out the puppy's rectum.
 String and thread are often attached to a needle, fishhook, or organ that's embedded in tissue further down the digestive tract.
 Pulling the string at your end could further injure the intestines and prove fatal.